IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 In conclusion, I would like to share the list of pros and cons of using OpenTelemetry for Scala and Lightbend stack projects.

 Pros:
-- _Open, vendor-agnostic standard with wide support among free and commercial monitoring solutions_;
+- _Open, vendor-agnostic standard with wide support among free and commercial monitoring solutions_.
   It is worth highlighting, that OpenTelemetry is not just a library designed for JVM.
 Its whole standard includes, but not limited to, multiple language instrumentation, a standard protocol for metrics, spans, tracing, logging data and variety of exporters for free and commercial backends.